FAQ's for Students with Food Allergies or Special Diets

 What are the emergency protocols in dining facilities?

-Students who alert a staff member of an allergic reaction or who have another type of emergency are encouraged to stay in the facility.
-Calls will be placed immediately to 911 and College Safety & Security, while a staff members stays with the student in distress.
+Students who alert a staff member of an allergic reaction or have another type of emergency are encouraged to stay in the facility.
+Calls will be placed immediately to 911 and College Safety & Security, while a staff member remains with the student in distress.

 What are some steps I can take to